CVIR-Lab/MarsData/README.md

   <img src=https://github.com/CVIR-Lab/MarsData/blob/MarsData-V2/samples/mask_1101.png width="20%">
 </div>

-Limited by the file size, we temporarily release 100 samples in the train, validation and test set of MarsData-V2, respective.
+Limited by the file size, we temporarily release 100 samples in the train, validation and test set of MarsData-V2, respectively.
 All samples will be provided after our paper is made public.

 ## References
 [1] Xiao X, Yao M, Liu H, et al. A Kernel-Based Multi-Featured Rock Modeling and Detection Framework for a Mars Rover[J].
 IEEE Transactions on Neural Networks and Learning Systems, 2021.